What Does It Mean to Love Your Neighbor in the New Year

 In 1984, Tina Turner was not very sentimental in her song, “What’s Love Got to do With It.?”
 She sang: “What's love but a second-hand emotion?
 What's love got to do, got to do with it?
 Who needs a heart when a heart can be broken?”

 C.S.
-Lewis had this to say about love in his essay Four Loves: "To love at all is to be vulnerable.
+Lewis had this to say in his essay Four Loves: "To love at all is to be vulnerable.
 Love anything, and your heart will be wrung and possibly broken.
-If you want to keep it intact you must give it to no one, not even an animal.
+If you want to keep it intact, you must give it to no one, not even an animal.
 Wrap it carefully with hobbies and little luxuries; avoid all entanglements.
 Lock it up safe in the casket or coffin of your selfishness.
 But in that casket, safe, dark, motionless, airless, it will change.
 It will not be broken; it will become unbreakable, impenetrable, irredeemable.
 To love is to be vulnerable."

 When discussing neighbors, most quickly say they do not hate their neighbors.
 But the opposite of love is not hate, it is apathy!
 Love requires us to take action.
 That, too often, is what is missing from our lives, and from our relationships with neighbors.